dnsimple/dnsimple-support/content/articles/dnssec.markdown

 ## Managing DNSSEC

 DNSSEC is applied on a per-domain basis.
-You can manage DNSSEC by going to a domain's management page and using the DNSSEC tab.
+You can manage DNSSEC by using the DNSSEC tab on a domain's management page.

 ![Access DNSSEC through the DNSSEC tab on your domain management page](/files/dnssec-tab.png)

 ## Enabling DNSSEC

-To enable DNSSEC, click on the "Configure DNSSEC" link once you're on the DNSSEC management page.
+To enable DNSSEC, click on the "Configure DNSSEC" link on the DNSSEC management page.

 ![Configure DNSSEC](/files/dnssec-configure.png)